titusss/Sentiment-Analysis-with-Gcloud/README.md

 # Sentiment Analysis of YouTube videos with Gcloud NLP API
 Automatically download and analyze any YouTube video subtitles based on sentiment with Google's Natural Language API.
 Exports a CSV with score, magnitude, and overall sentiment and a transcript .txt file.
-Simple fork of Gclouds NLP API tutorial for Sentiment Analysis.
+Sentence query system is a simple fork of Gclouds NLP API tutorial for Sentiment Analysis.

 Made for the 'PodPlot' assignment for UC Berkeley's 'Technology Design Foundations'.